 After 25 years of intense media work, Steer wanted to explore an increasing interest in alternative ideas.
-He left professional music altogether for 3 years, creating and editinga national green-holistic magazine for John Brown Publishing called CataList.
-After being invited to edit an issue of the academic journal Contemporary Music Review on Music & Mysticism, involving contributions from 17 leading musicians, therapists and philosophers, Steer organised two large conferences called Music & the Psyche at London City U in 1993/4, which led to an on-going network, and made a BBCr4 series Music As Sacred Experience.
-This in turn led to a documentary commission from BBC Religion to visit Sai Baba in India which resulted in two programmes: In Search of Sai Baba and another, based on a chance encounter with Dr HM Sontakke, about the philosophy behind Indian music, which aired on BBC World Service.
+He left professional music altogether for 3 years, creating and editinga national green-holistic magazine, CataList.
+Later, as a result of guest-editing an issue of Contemporary Music Review on Music & Mysticism.
+Michæl Maxwell organised two large Music & the Psyche conferences at London City U in 1993/4, from which an on-going network of musicians and therapists emerged, and led to a BBCr4 series Music As Sacred Experience.
+This in turn led to a documentary commission from BBC Religion to visit Sai Baba in India which resulted in two programmes: In Search of Sai Baba and another about the philosophy withinIndian music, which aired on BBC World Service.

 In the decade to 2003 Steer published extensively on the broader philosophical questions surrounding music, technology and consciousness in a number of journals including AudioMedia, Classical Music, NoiseGate, Diffusion, Analecta Husserliana, Music & Psyche and Quaker journals.
 ‘The Creative Voice’, about the psychology of inspiration, was published in three separate journals and became a chapter in Raising Our Voices (Handsell 2001). received a ‘Mind’ Award for an audio documentary about Salisbury Hearing Voices Group.
 For 8 years, until its demise in 2009, Maxwell was Coordinator of the ESP (Ethics/Spirituality/Philosophy) field at the Big Green Gathering on the Mendips, which became a focal point for the exchange of progressive ideas.